alicefortuni/Obesity-Analysis-DSHS/README.md

 - **Temporal Trends**: Observing how obesity rates have evolved over time.

 ## Data
 The analysis utilizes obesity rate data sourced from the World Health Organization.
-The data used in this analysis can be found in the "data.csv" file, which is located in the "" subfolder.
+The data used in this analysis can be found in the "data.csv" file.

 ## Tools and Technologies